boozallen/aissemble-universal-config/README.md

 # extract the `int`/`string` type global variables to the default configuration file
 %extract_vars_to_property_file

-# extact to a custom file/location
+# extract to a custom file/location
 %extract_vars_to_property_file my-custom.properties ../my/custom/folder
 ```